richardfarnhill/intestacy_calc/DOCUMENTATION/README.md

 ## Recent Updates

+- Fixed calculation logic for married individuals with children to correctly state "absolute interest" instead of "life interest" for the spouse's share.
+- Resolved UI issue in the question section, removing the unnecessary text/label and improving spacing.
 - Consolidated documentation files to reduce redundancy
 - Improved Netlify routing configuration for seamless navigation
 - Streamlined UI by removing redundant documentation links